venturaEffect/the_consciousness_ai/README.md

 ### Overview

 The design incorporates VideoLLaMA3 for processing live video or frames from simulations in real time, enabling AI agents to interpret their environment dynamically, especially in Unreal Engine simulations.
+(Detailed setup in `docs/installation.md` or a dedicated integration guide is recommended).

 ### Requirements